 There are no signs of the season around.
 No mistletoe; no evergreen boughs; no red and white Santa Claus cards stuck on the bulletin boards; no green glittery letters strung across the entryway bidding everyone MERRY CHRISTMAS.

 But night draws near, and there’s a flurry of activity.
-Word spreads, as it does here, not by public announcement but just by word of mouth: “There’s a programme tonight!
+Word spreads, as it does here, not by public announcement but just by word of mouth: “There’s a program tonight!
 Mother will be there!”

 You finish dinner, wash your plate, pick your spot in the hall-as close as possible to the chair Amma will sit in.
 You wait.
-Programmes happen whenever it is that Mother arrives; there’s no set time.
-You wait and look around, and see your first sign of Christmas: a small green tree occupies the Southwest corner of the stage apron, and it is hung with tiny decorations: handmade Amma dolls, Krishna dolls, Devi dolls, and a single string of tiny many-coloured lights.
+Programs happen whenever it is that Mother arrives; there’s no set time.
+You wait and look around, and see your first sign of Christmas: a small green tree occupies the Southwest corner of the stage apron, and it is hung with tiny decorations: handmade Amma dolls, Krishna dolls, Devi dolls, and a single string of tiny many-colored lights.

 It was beginning to feel a bit like Christmas.